unknwon/goconfig/README.md

 - If you use other operation systems instead of windows, you may want to change global variable [ LineBreak ] in conf.go, replace it with suitable characters, default value "\r\n" is for windows only.
 You can also use "\n" in all operation systems because I use "\n" as line break, it may look strange when you open with Notepad.exe in windows, but it works anyway.
 - API documentation: [Go Walker](http://gowalker.org/github.com/Unknwon/goconfig).

-## Known issues

-- Map is not thread-safe.

 ## References

 - [goconf](http://code.google.com/p/goconf/)